asteere/ad-nimbus/aws/README.md

 awscreatestack
 awsopenssh

-# On the AWS EC2 instance:
+# On an AWS EC2 instance:
 fstartall

 # Follow the instructions in docs/RegressionTesting.md

+# To start a JMeter cluster
+awscreatestack

 # When you are done delete the stack
 awsdeletestack